linliu-stats/linliu-stats.github.io/_teaching/maths-stats-fall2020.md

 Basics and foundations:

-1. Van der Vaart, Aad W. Asymptotic statistics.
+<a name="vdv-2000"></a> 1.
+Van der Vaart, Aad W. Asymptotic statistics.
 Vol. 3.
 Cambridge University Press, 2000.

 2. Wasserman, Larry.
 All of statistics: A concise course in statistical inference.
 Springer Science & Business Media, 2013.